Tessakam/weather/README.md

 ### Sprint 1

-- create an account on this [platform](https://home.openweathermap.org/.)
+- [x] Create an account on this [platform](https://home.openweathermap.org/.)
-- You are going to have to generate a key.
+- [x] You are going to have to generate a key (my choice https://openweathermap.org/api/one-call-api/)
-- create a home page where you ask the visitor to enter the city of his choice.
+- [x] Create a home page where you ask the visitor to enter the city of his choice.

 ### Sprint 2

-- Get the weather data using [axios](https://github.com/axios/axios) or another javascript AJAX enabled library or use the native JS fetch() method
+- [x] Get the weather data using [axios](https://github.com/axios/axios) or another javascript AJAX enabled library or use the native JS fetch() method
-- Optional: Use a cdn link to link axios to your project.
+- [ ] Optional: Use a cdn link to link axios to your project.
-- Display the weather for the next 5 days.
+- [ ] Display the weather for the next 5 days.
 Show the averages per day.
-- Apply styling to your project using media queries to make it responsive.
+- [x] Apply styling to your project using media queries to make it responsive.

 ## Extra challenges

-- Use the API of https://unsplash.com/ to show a photo of the city they entered in the form.
+- [ ] Use the API of https://unsplash.com/ to show a photo of the city they entered in the form.
-- Use a graph library like Google Graphs to show a line graph of the temperature over time.
+- [ ] Use a graph library like Google Graphs to show a line graph of the temperature over time.